ossf/wg-supply-chain-integrity/README.md

 <img align="right" src="./dog_meme.jpg">

 * Give open source maintainers a way to do work under their chosen name, and to prevent others from impersonating them.
-* Give open source comunities the tools tools and infrastructure to verify the identities of their maintainers, based on whatever criteria they require.
+* Give open source communities the tools tools and infrastructure to verify the identities of their maintainers, based on their chosen criteria.
 * Give consumers of open source libraries more data for determining the risks of depending on said library.
 * Give consumers and maintainers a trustworthy public record of who implemented changes to an Open Source software project.
 * Respect the privacy of everyone involved.
 * Give OSS maintainers better ability to ensure that project governance policies (like independent signoff) are followed.
-* Give OSS consumers tools to detect changes in activity from unknown committers.
+* Give OSS consumers tools to detect changes in activity from unknown contributors.
 * Allow consumers of open source to examine the full provenance of their open source supply-chains.

 For a full list of the threat models we are trying to address, see the [Threat Models](threat_models.md) document.